mrspeaker/pickpocket/README.md

 Atom Package that copies existing art assets into current project for game prototyping.
 A filemanager for prototyping.

-Dump a bunch of images in `"/Users/mrspeaker/assets/"` (will be setting soon, promise).
+Dump a bunch of images in `"/tmp/"` (Change this in settings to somewhere you have a bunch of images in a directory!).

 `ctrl-alt-p` (`pickpocket:toggle`) to launch.
 Type directory to copy img to, select image (and rename it if you want) then hit `choose`.
 THe image is copy & renamed to the target dir.